roadsidemultimedia/Docs/customize/adding-less-css-support.md

 	<i class="icon-file"></i> thumb.png
 </pre>

-Once the upload, has been completed, you will have successfully created the **style.less** file and are ready to start adding your custom LESS CSS .
+Once uploaded, you will have successfully created the **style.less** file and ready to start adding your custom LESS CSS .

 For a basic introduction to LESS, see our [LESS CSS](http://docs.pagelines.com/advanced/less-css) tutorial, for full documentation visit the [LESS CSS](http://lesscss.org/) homepage.